gabeochoa/pharmasea/progression_tree.md

 General Upgrades

-// What is the value to the player for this?
 Break the Seal
 (after the first piss, customer bladder size is halfed) __enabled / disabled, need to track num pisses__ __requires bathroom upgrade__
+// What is the value to the player for this?
+// player can see how much piss the person has in them?

 Happy Hour
 - more people in the middle of the day